MaddyGuthridge/portfolio-data/README.md

-# Minifolio
+# Maddy Guthridge's Portfolio

 Hello, world!
-This is my data-driven portfolio website [Minifolio](https://github.com/MaddyGuthridge/Minifolio), which I use to create an interactive website from a simple collection of data.
+This is my portfolio website, which I built using my powerful content management system [Minifolio](https://github.com/MaddyGuthridge/Minifolio).

+Here, you'll find a showcase of my diverse set of projects, skills and experience.
+I hope you enjoy your time exploring my work!